Pairing phase diagram for electron-doped cuprates in the square-lattice $t-U-V$ Hubbard model: SUMMARY

 In conclusion, we employed CPQMC calculations of the 2D extended Hubbard model to investigate the impact of NN electron interactions ($V$) on the pairing phases and density wave states.
 At $\delta$ = 0.153, our study uncovered a quantum phase diagram encompassing $d$-wave, $d_{xy}$-wave and $p$-wave triplet pairing phases.
-Notably, the $p$-wave pairing phase is entirely induced and expanded by attractive $V$, while the $d$-wave pairing remains relatively unaffected under attraction.
+Notably, the $p$-wave pairing phase is entirely induced and expanded by attractive $V$, while the $d$-wave pairing slowly decreases continuously as $V$ increases.
 However, on the repulsive $V$ side, the $d_{xy}$-wave pairing regime progressively enlarges, driven by the enhancement of $d_{xy}$-wave pairing and the suppression of $d$-wave pairing by repulsion $V$.
 Besides the pairing phase, we also find the CDW and SDW have influenced by $V$ in the particle-hole channel.
 Specifically, the NN electron attractive $V$ has no significant effect on SDW and CDW, but repulsive $V$ significantly enhanced CDW and suppressed SDW.
 Additionally, we found that spin correlations and $d$-wave pairing exhibit consistent behavior in the intermediate coupling regime.
 This consistency reinforces the validity of spin fluctuations as the dominant microscopic mechanism driving the unconventional $d$-wave SC phase.

 Moreover, as doping increases, the dominant pairing region of $p$-wave and $d_{xy}$-wave also expands, further suppressing the presence of $d$-wave.
 More importantly, our work suggests the repulsive $V$ is unfavorable for $d$-wave pairing and enhance the $d_{xy}$-wave pairing, which indicates that the $t-U-V$ Hubbard model with NN electron repulsive $V$ can serve as the minimal model to capture the essential physics of the electron-doped cuprates, potentially explaining the shrinkage of $d$-wave SC region and the decrease of $T_c$.